ANSHURAJ11/LAMMPSatOU/README.md

 The fourth file is

    - `MoNbTi_A_atom.eam.alloy`, which is the interatomic potential file and can be downloaded from [this page](https://github.com/wrj2018/Intermetallics_2020)

+Make sure that you have all four files in your local computer, which you should after you tried the first example.

 Then on OSCER, create a new directory, `oscer_peierls`, in your $HOME, by typing